git-creative-agency/GIT-Agency-SOP/readme.md

 Organise our files as we organise our thinking.

 1. Use as few files as possible.
+Within those files, as few pages as possible.
+Within those pagesd, as few layers as possible, as few items as possible, as few styles as possible.
+Keep it lean.

 2. Name files sequentially according to the project hierarchy
 	1. Project no.